 4. DON'T connect to public Wi-Fi off campus... or you'll be asking for a HACK ATTACK!
 Hackers use public Wi-Fi as a breading ground.

 Be secure and use Binghamton's VPN (virtual private network).
-It's easy, and it's
+It's easy, and it's peace of mind.

 1. DO use 2 factor authentication!
 Add an extra layer of security by giving info other than just your username and password.